airacommunity/AIRA-User-Guide/G. Exploring AIRA Cases Human Activity.md

 - **Search Cases:** Utilize the Advanced Search table to input specific criteria such as Case No., Case Title, Job Name, Status, Start Date, or Due Date to find relevant cases.
 - **View Case History:** Clicking on any case within the Advanced Search results will display a history table specific to that case, providing a detailed record of its activities and progress.
-- **Case Search:** Above the Advanced Search table, a search bar is available.
-Users can efficiently search for cases by entering their Case No., Case Title, Job Name, or Status.
+- **Backend Code:** In history table click on the specific case to see the the backend code of the case.
+- **Filter by Status:** Adjacent to the search bar, a status button is available.
+Click on this button to filter the table by status.
+It enables users to view all statuses, open cases, or closed cases.
 ----